My friend (and FOD artist) Jade says that if people remembered the pain of dating, no one would bother to go on dates and the human race would die.

 - If you want babies but like dating guys in their early 20s, you’re probably not going to meet a guy in the headspace for being a dad.

-- This is why dating people who align with you want matters.
+- This is why dating people who align with what you want matters.

 So, narrow the field, and do your best to ensure the people you match with also match your relationship goals.